-Typically, if the OK LED on the front of the module turns red for more than ten seconds, a hardware problem has been detected in the module, or the program has exited.

-To clear the condition, follow these steps:
+Typically, if the OK LED on the front of the module becomes illuminated red for over ten seconds, a hardware problem has been detected in the module or the program has exited.
+To attempt to clear the condition:

-- 1 Turn off power to the rack - 2 Remove the card from the rack - 3 Verify that all jumpers are set correctly - 4 If the module requires a Compact Flash card, verify that the card is installed correctly - 5 Re-insert the card in the rack and turn the power back on - 6 Verify the configuration data being transferred to the module from the PLC processor.
+- 1 Turn off the power to the rack - 2 Remove the card from the rack - 3 Make certain all jumpers are set correctly - 4 Re-insert the card in the rack and turn the power back on - Verify the configuration data being transferred to the module from the CompactLogix or MicroLogix processor

-If the module's OK LED does not turn green, verify that the module is inserted completely into the rack.
-If this does not cure the problem, contact ProSoft Technology Support.
+If the module's OK LED does not turn green, make sure the module is inserted completely into the rack.
+If this does not cure the problem, contact ProSoft Technology.